dragonfly-science/dragonfly-website/content/news/2018-01-23-kaicycle/content.md

 ---
 title: Shout out to Kaicycle
 ---
-A new, more spacious office has enabled Dragonfly to get set up with systems to recycle its plastic and paper waste and compost fruit skins and food scraps.
+A new, more spacious office has enabled Dragonfly to get set up with systems to recycle plastic and paper waste and to compost fruit skins and food scraps.

 <!--more-->